kubermatic/docs/content/kubeone/master/maintenance/manual_cluster_recovery.en.md

 In the case the cluster endpoint is different, the worker nodes and all kubeconfig files must be recreated.

-This is important, because even if the control-plane nodes are down, the workload should still be running on the worker nodes.
+This is important, because even if the control plane nodes are down, the workload should still be running on the worker nodes.
 Although, the workload might be inaccessible and you'll not be able to do any changes, such as schedule new pods or remove existing ones.